 Addis Ababa: The Ebola epidemic is decreasing but is still present in a third of the areas of the three worst affected west African nations, UN Ebola coordinator David Nabarro warned Thursday.

-"The number of cases is decreasing week by week and getting to zero in many places... but we still see occasional flare-ups and we still see some surprises with new cases out of our contact lists," Nabarro told AFP.
+"The number of cases is decreasing week by week and getting to zero in many places...
+But we still see occasional flare-ups and we still see some surprises with new cases out of our contact lists," Nabarro said.

 "That means that the epidemic is not contained yet," he said.